-Here are six innovative, creative, and success-oriented ways you can handle the shortage of qualified staff.
+Here are six innovative, creative, and success-oriented ways of how you can handle the shortage of qualified staff.

 1) Play nice

 Kitchen Nightmares is over.
 Seriously.
 Young professionals know that the world is their oyster, and they’re not going to waste their time working somewhere that makes them unhappy all the time.
-Create a pleasant working environment, and practice showing appreciation. (see interview with Cornelia Poletto) Keep your people motivated, react flexibly, and take care of your team—it helps foster well-being.
+Create a pleasant working environment, and practice showing appreciation.
+Keep your people motivated, react flexibly, and take care of your team—it helps foster well-being.

 2) Make your presence known